 I write this article as a tribute to her and to gypsy women everywhere.

 Even the purest water isn’t usually free from microorganisms.
-A little sunlight, and your bottles will soon have a slight green tint.
+Just a little sunlight, and your bottles will soon develop a slight green tint.
 That’s algae growing inside!

-Don’t worry, its usually harmless.
+Don’t worry, its probably harmless.
 In fact, scientists are researching algae as a potential source of food for the human race after cows, chickens, and pigs go extinct.

 But its ugly and it can make your water taste funky, so let’s learn how to clean a water jug before your friends see it and begin judging you.

-First, throw away that bottle brush and toss your bleach out the nearest window.
+First, throw away that bottle brush!
+Toss your bleach out the nearest window.
 Brushes and bleach are for chumps who don’t know how to clean a water jug.

 This method is superior to all others methods.
 Divulging it will probably get me assassinated by the leaders of the bottle brush crime syndicate, but I don’t care.
 The world needs to hear this!